 Calculator Policy It is acceptable to use calculators on exams to do arithmetic computations, but the computations are to be exact.
 So an answer which has $\sqrt{2}$ in it is to be presented as such and not as 1.414.
-In general, I am not interested in you carrying out calculations.
+In general, I am not concerned with aritmetic calculations.

 Attendance It is expected that each student will be present at all of the classes and discussions and will be an attentive class participant.
 It is rude and disruptive to both me and your fellow students to leave a class before the class is over for the day.

 Office Hours Listed on page 1.
-These are for students who need additional help beyond that given in the class; office hours are not substitutes for class.
+Office hours are not substitutes for class.